Any way you look at what I’m about to share with you, what’s happening on Victoria’s streets is wrong.

 Bylaw spends about 80 percent of their day preventing and dismantling encampments.
 They say if they don’t stay on top of this work, the camps become entrenched and the level of crime, violence and ill-health grows exponentially.

 Our next stop is the area close to The Mustard Seed on Queens.
 Bylaw explains the nearby Bottle Depot is an area of concern.
 Over the past month employees of the recycling facility have been victims of increasing assault and violence.
-It reached such a point; bylaw says WorkSafeBC managed to the convince the facility to increase security.
+It reached such a point; bylaw says the facility increased security.

 He’s very ill with pneumonia or Covid.